camunda/camunda-docs-manual/site/src/documents/api-references/rest/task/post-resolve.html.md

   <tr>
     <td>variables</td>
     <td>
-      A json object consisting of key-value pairs.
+      A json object containing variable key-value pairs that will be set in the process instance.
-      Each key is a variable name, each value the variable value that will be set in the process instance.
+      Each key is a variable name and each value a json variable value object.
+      A variable value object has has the property `value`, which is the value to update.
       Variable types may be `String`, `Number` and `Boolean`.
       This parameter is optional and may be left out.
     </td>